openharmony/docs/en/application-dev/background-task-management/background-task-overview.md

 | taskKeeping | Computing task| A computing task is running| PC-specific, valid only on PCs|

 ### Restrictions on Using Continuous Tasks
-- If a user triggers a perceivable task, such as broadcasting, navigation, upload, and download, the corresponding background mode is triggered.
+- If a user triggers a perceivable task, such as broadcasting and navigation, the corresponding background mode is triggered.
 When the task is started, the system forcibly displays a notification to the user.
 - If the task is complete, the application should exit the background mode.
 If the system detects that an application is not using the resources in the corresponding background mode when the application is running in the background, the application is suspended.
 - Ensure that the requested continuous task background mode matches the application type.
 If the background mode does not match the application type, the system will suspend the task once it detects the issue.
 - If a requested continuous task is not actually executed, the system will suspend the task once it detects the issue.